Sorbus hupehensis

+Description

-It is a small deciduous tree growing to 5–10 m tall, with grey-brown to purplish-brown bark.
+Sorbus hupehensis is a small deciduous tree growing to 5–10 m tall, with grey-brown to purplish-brown bark.
 The branches and shoots are slender.
 The leaves are green above, paler beneath, 10–15 cm long, pinnate with 7-17 narrow oval leaflets 3–5 cm long and 1–1.8 cm broad, with an acute apex, and serrated margins.
 They change to orange or red in autumn.
 The flowers are 5–7 mm diameter, with five white petals and 20 yellowish-white stamens; they are produced in corymbs 6–10 cm diameter in late spring to early summer.
 The fruit is a pome 5–8 mm diameter, bright pink with persistent sepals, maturing in late autumn.